robusta-dev/robusta/docs/setup-robusta/gitops/argocd.rst

 Configure ArgoCD Declaratively
 --------------------------------

 First generate a Helm values file for Robusta, as described above.
+Put it in a Git repository and push it.

 Then create an Argo Application which references that values file: